prmr/DesignBook/errata-e2.md

 ## Chapter 3

+* Page 54: "...if we are designing a type of represent a deck of cards..." should be "...a type **to** represent a deck of cards...".

 * Page 65: "...interface `PlayingStrategy`, which defines a method `computeNextMove`."
 This method was renamed to `getLegalMove` in version 1.2, the version the book is based on.
 All mentions to `computeNextMove` refer to `getLegalMove`.

 ## Chapter 4